Shicheng-Guo/BIS180L_web/_posts/2017-04-04-2Just_Enough_Unix.md

 ## Files & Directories ##

 Unix is mostly a text environment.
 You will be reading and writing a lot of text files.
 To do this you will use a text editor.
 There are many, many text editors, and some people are insanely passionate about one or the other.
 We don't have time for that.
-We'll use two: **nano**, which works from your command line interface, and also **atom** that works like a word processor.
+We'll use two: **nano**, which works from your command line interface, and **atom** which you can use the desktop and is more like a word processor.

 In Unix, pretty much everything is a file.
 You need to be able to create, edit, and delete files and directories to do anything.
 You can do some of these things from the graphical desktop interface, but resist this.
 The more comfortable you are using the command line for everything, the better off you will be.